Sexual Harassment Disciplinary Training in Texas

 Employers who knowingly or should have known that sexual harassment is occurring at their business yet fail to take immediate and appropriate action to correct the behavior will be committing an unlawful employment practice.
 This is a higher standard for employers, who currently have to take “prompt remedial action” after a complaint, a more general requirement under the Texas Labor Code.

-Next Steps for Employers:
+What Are the Next Steps for Employers

-Employers should train employees on their company’s anti-harassment policy and what to do if someone experiences or witnesses conduct they believe is harassing.
+Employers should review policies in their employee handbooks that pertain to harassment in the workplace, and they should train employees on their company’s anti-harassment policy and what to do if someone experiences or witnesses an incident that they believe is harassing.

-Managers should be trained on how to recognize conduct that may be harassing and changes in employee performance that could indicate harassment.
-Managers should also be trained on what to do when they learn of harassing conduct.
+- The managers should be trained on how to recognize conduct that may be harassing and changes in employee performance that could indicate harassment.

-Employers should contact their liability insurance carriers and confirm that their policies cover individual employees who may be accused of harassment.
+- Employers should contact their liability insurance carriers and confirm that their policies cover individual employees who may be accused of harassment.

-Sexual harassment seminars & Disciplinary training are available in the following cities
+Sexual harassment seminars & Disciplinary training are available in the following cities ;

 Houston